Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Results

-In order to simulate insomnia from the baseline case, we simulate nigral dopaminergic hypoactivity (Figure \ref{fig:SleepInsomnia}b).
-As the nigral dopaminergic activity decreases, the $TRNx$ and $TRNy$ (Figures \ref{fig:SleepInsomnia}c--d) neurons become more excited.
-Consequently, $T_x$ and $T_y$ (Figures \ref{fig:SleepInsomnia}e--f) remain firing in tonic mode as in an awake state.
+Starting from the reference network, we represented insomnia by simulating nigral dopaminergic hypoactivity (see the behavior of SNpc in Figure \ref{fig:SleepInsomnia}b).
+As the SNpc dopaminergic activity decreases, the $TRN_{x}$ and $TRN_{y}$ neurons become more excited (Figures \ref{fig:SleepInsomnia}c--d).
+Consequently, $T_x$ and $T_y$ remain firing in tonic mode as in an awake state.
+(Figures \ref{fig:SleepInsomnia}e--f).

-Starting from the simulation of insomnia, alcohol was added to the system (Figures \ref{fig:SleepInsomniaAlcohol}a--f).
-In this case, as alcohol suppresses SNpr spiking, this allows the SNpc to become more active, resulting in $Tx$ and $Ty$ firing as in sleep state.
+We then added alcohol to the system and the changes can be seen in Figures \ref{fig:SleepInsomniaAlcohol}a--f.
+Since alcohol inhibits the SNpr neuron, the activity of SNpc increases resulting in $T_x$ and $T_y$ firing as in a sleep state.